Subcubic graphs without eigenvalues in $(-1, 1)$: Proof ideas

 \begin{theorem}[Theorem 4.2, 4.3 and 4.10 of Cameron et al.~\cite{CGSS76}] For every connected graph $G$ on more than $36$ vertices, if the smallest eigenvalue of $G$ is at least $-2$, then $G$ is a generalized line graph.

 \end{theorem}

-As a consequence, we obtain the following structural characterization of rooted distance-two subgraphs whose associated matrices are positive semidefinite. \begin{corollary} For every connected rooted graph $G_R$ with $R \neq \varnothing$, the associated matrix of $G_R$ is positive semidefinite if and only if there exists a graph with petals $F$ such that $G = L(F)$ and each root in $R$, viewed as a vertex of $G$, represents a pendant edge of $F$. \end{corollary}
+As a consequence, we obtain the following structural characterization of rooted distance-two subgraphs $G_R$ of a subcubic graph $H$ with minimum degree $2$.

+\begin{corollary} For every connected rooted graph $G_R$ with $R \neq \varnothing$, the modified adjacency matrix of $G_R$ has smallest eigenvalue at least $-2$ if and only if there exists a graph with petals $F$ such that $G = L(F)$ and each root in $R$, viewed as a vertex of $G$, represents a pendant edge of $F$. \end{corollary}

 \begin{proof} In view of \cref{lem:key}, it suffices to show that the graph $G_R + K_n$ has smallest eigenvalue at least $-2$ for every $n \in \N$ if and only if $G = L(F)$ for some graph with petals $F$, and each root in $R$ represents a pendant edge of $F$.
 We write $\lambda_1(\cdot)$ for the smallest eigenvalue of a graph.